lizmat/raku-all-modules/cpan/WARRINGD/Font-FreeType/lib/Font/FreeType/Native.md

 This class contains the actual bindings to the FreeType library.

-Other high level classes in this have a `struct()` accessor, which can be used, if needed, to gain access to native objects from this library:
+Other high level classes, by convention, have a `struct()` accessor, which can be used, if needed, to gain access to native objects from this class:

 <table class="pod-table">
 <thead><tr>